-What will my contract cancellation fee be?
+What will my contract cancelation fee be?

 Residential Education and Housing offers a full-year contract, beginning in September and ending in June.
 Students who arrive during the academic year are offered a contract for the remainder of the year.
-Details on the cancellation policy can be found in Section 6 of the Room and Dining Contract.
+Details on the cancelation policy can be found in Section 6 of the Room and Dining Contract.

 If I want to move to a different room do I need to sign another contract?